lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 ## 7.10 Intermixing Volumes and Geometry

 Although the volume is typically the focus of the image in volume visualization, it is often helpful to add geometric objects to the scene.
 For example, showing the bounding box of the dataset or the position and orientation of cut planes can improve the viewer's understanding of the volumetric data.
 Also, it can be useful to visualize volumetric data using both geometric and volumetric methods within the same image.
-The left image in **Figure7-24** shows a CT scan of a human knee where a contouring method is used to extract the skin isosurface.
+The left image in **Figure 7-24** shows a CT scan of a human knee where a contouring method is used to extract the skin isosurface.
 This isosurface is rendered as triangles using standard graphics hardware.
 The upper-right portion of the skin is cut to reveal the bone beneath, which is rendered using a software ray casting technique with a compositing ray function.
 In the right image, the wave function values of an iron protein are visualized using both geometric isosurface and volume rendering techniques.

 When using graphics hardware to perform volume rendering, as is the case with a texture mapping approach, intermixing opaque geometry in the scene is trivial.
 All opaque geometry is rendered first, then the semitransparent texture-mapped polygons are blended in a back-to-front order into the image.
 If we wish to include semitransparent geometry in the scene, then this geometry and the texture-mapped polygons must be sorted before rendering.
 Similar to a purely geometric scene, this may involve splitting polygons to obtain a sorted order.